fgeierst/florian-geierstanger-org/src/pages/blog/css-layout-grid.md

   }
 }
 ```
+<p><a href="https://codepen.io/fgeierst/pen/OJQOeaR" >Codepen</a></p>

-## Subgrid
+## Notes

-With the upcoming CSS subgrid feature, this grid will become even more powerfull, as you then can use the grid track from a parent.
+- With the upcoming [CSS subgrid feature]([https://](https://caniuse.com/css-subgrid)), this grid will become even more powerfull, as you then can use the grid track from a parent.

+- Shout-out to [Lukas Bahr](https://www.lukas-bahr.de/)  who's UI designs inspired this grid in the first place, back in January of this year, and who closely colaborated in improving it ever since.